 If you visit retailers, you will notice that a great many of them are selling engineered hardwood flooring with softwood backings.
-Usually spruce plywood.
+Usually spruce plywood or worse.
 Now why does this matter?

 We have touched on the topic elsewhere on the site with regards to why you should by Canadian hardwood flooring, Engineered hardwood is no different.
 If you know what to look for, you will be armed with important knowledge that can save you from a potential disaster down the road.

 Lock tabs refer to plastic tabs that are incorporated into the sides of each floating floor board.
 This does not have anything to do with the nail down version of Engineered Hardwood.
 StairSteps will suggest that installing a floating floor without "lock tabs" is okay, provided the installer does not knock off the tabs that click the boards together during the installation process, and that these tabs are not too shallow which makes separation far too easy for "Mother Nature"